man4ish/omnibioai-control-center/README.md

-# OmniBioAI Local Development Workspace
+# OmniBioAI Local Development & Deployment Workspace

-This repository defines a **local development workspace and orchestration layer** for the **OmniBioAI ecosystem**, including workflow execution, tool services, LIMS integration, AI-driven bioinformatics applications, and developer-facing utilities.
+This repository defines the **local development workspace, orchestration layer, and deployment entry point** for the **OmniBioAI ecosystem**.

-All services are designed to run **locally**, **without mandatory cloud dependencies**, using a shared workspace layout and reproducible startup mechanisms.

-> **Important**
->
+OmniBioAI is an **open, modular, AI-powered bioinformatics platform** designed to run consistently across **local machines, on-prem servers, HPC environments, and cloud infrastructure**, with **no mandatory cloud dependencies**.

-> This repository does **not** vendor or embed core application source code.
+This repository does **not** embed core application logic.
-> Each major component lives in its **own GitHub repository** and is referenced here explicitly.
-> This repository acts as a **local control plane and workspace coordinator**.
+Instead, it acts as a **control plane and workspace coordinator**, bringing together multiple independently versioned OmniBioAI components into a single runnable ecosystem.

+---

+## Purpose of This Repository

+This workspace provides:

+* A **single-root project layout** for OmniBioAI development
+* Docker Compose–based orchestration for the full stack
+* Shared configuration, data, and working directories
+* Optional offline / air-gapped deployment support
+* A foundation for HPC (Apptainer/Singularity) and Kubernetes deployments

+> Think of this repository as the **“assembly and runtime layer”** for OmniBioAI.

 ---